 How Do I Find the Owner of an LLC in Utah?

 You can find the owner of an LLC in Utah by using the Secretary of State business search tool.
-Other information that will be made available to you includes the Certificate of Existence, management team, registered agent, its filing number, and the entity type.
+Other information that will be made available to you includes the Certificate of Existence, management team, registered agent, filing number, and entity type.

 How Do I Add a DBA to My LLC in Utah?

 Can I Search a Utah LLC by Their EIN?

 Utah LLC Lookup

-If you're in the process of starting a new LLC in Utah and don't know what to call your business, we recommend searching for a name before completing your legal documentation.
+If you're in the process of starting an LLC in Utah and don't know what to call your business, we recommend searching for a name before completing your legal documentation.